-Questions or comments regarding Sensata's Responsible Sourcing requirements and 2021 Due Diligence Schedule should be sent to Sensata’s Environmental, Social and Governance Compliance Team at [email protected].
+Questions or comments regarding Sensata's Responsible Sourcing requirements and 2021 Due Diligence Schedule should be sent to Sensata's Environmental, Social and Governance (ESG) Compliance Team at [email protected].

 Sensata has established the Sensata Supplier Portal that enables Sensata and its suppliers to collaborate real time for general profile management and material planning purposes.

 The Supplier Portal allows Sensata and Supplier to perform:

 Automated Registration: For new and existing suppliers.

-Data collection: Tax Id, DUNS Information, address, detail contact information, banking, pricing and invoicing.
+Data collection: Tax Id, DUNS Information, address, detailed contact information, banking, pricing and invoicing.

 Notifications: For your Information and Action required (e.g., update profile, documents, surveys, etc.).

 Storage and Sharing of Key Documents: Certificates, W9, and Tax Registration.

 Transactions: Forecast Sharing, Acknowledgements, Change Request and Advanced Shipping Notices.
-Some transactions may not be available in all Sensata sites at the beginning; our local Procurement teams will contact Suppliers when all features are ready for use.
+Some transactions may not be available in all Sensata sites; our local Procurement teams will contact Suppliers when all features are ready for use.